specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 Let's assume the following local test case structure.
 The SpecSync configuration root folder is the folder that contains the `specsync.json` configuration file.

+{% hint style="info" %}
-If the files are not directly in the SpecSync configuration root folder, but in a sub-folder, you can consider using the `skipFolderPrefix` setting, see details below.
+If the files are not directly in the SpecSync configuration root folder, but in a sub-folder, you can consider using the `skipFolderPrefix` setting, see details [below](#skipping-folder-prefix).
+{% endhint %}

 ```text
 <SpecSync configuration root folder>